Annapurna Circuit Trek

 Winter (December-February), not surprisingly, is the coldest season to trek in Nepal.
 Temperatures dip below freezing in the high-altitude regions, with snowstorms possible as well.
 However, like summer, few tourists are on the trail during winter.
 Also, clear blue skies make for prime snow-capped mountain views.

 Spring (March-May) and autumn (September-November) are the best times to trek in Nepal.
 The climate is most favorable, typically staying between 5 to 20 degrees Celsius.
-The weather is stable and dry, providing for the most spectacular mountain views.
+The weather is stable and dry, providing the most spectacular mountain views.
 You will be blessed with sunny, blue skies and aromatic air, especially in the spring while the flowers are in bloom.
-On the downside, spring and fall bring the most tourists to the trails and teahouses are often packed full.
+On the downside, spring and fall bring the most tourists to the trails, and teahouses are often packed full.

 Each season has its pros and cons, so it’s up to you to choose the season that suits your interests or is most convenient for you!

 Why take the 12-day Annapurna Circuit Trek via Tilicho Lake?

 The Annapurna Circuit does not offer world-class facilities or extreme solitude, so what makes this trail so special?
 Few trails offer the geographic diversity that is witnessed on this trail.
 On the roughly 210 kilometers (130 miles) of the trail, you’ll witness more than a dozen ethnic groups, countless unique landscapes, and even different climates.

 As the landscape shifts from low, subtropical forests to high and dry valleys, the mix of Brahmin, Chhetri, and other ethnic groups become Tibetan Buddhists of Thakali and other descents.
 Each coming day on the Annapurna Circuit Trek is completely different from the day before.
 You will be in awe and the unparalleled, constantly changing beauty throughout the trek.